Bat Control Services

-Bats have quite the infamous reputation — after all, they are known for being nocturnal fliers associated with vampires and feeding on blood.
+Bats have quite the infamous reputation — after all, they're known for being nocturnal fliers associated with vampires and feeding on blood.
 These misunderstood creatures are actually fairly beneficial to the environment, sometimes eating up to 500,000 pounds of insects per night.
-Unfortunately, bats are still wild animals and humans should keep their distance from these winged creatures.
+Unfortunately, bats are still wild animals and humans should keep their distance from these winged mammals.
 Call our New Hampshire office at (603) 836-4768 or leave us more information here.

 - Over 1,200 species of bats exist in the world and fewer than five actually feed on blood.